HIV/AIDS LONG-TERM SURVIVOR * YOUTH EDUCATION * ADVOCACY * ACTIVISM * RESOURCES

 Frances S.

 My mission’s never been about pity—it’s about power.
 I speak to educate, but I live to inspire.
-After 43 years with HIV, I’m still standing, still fighting, and showing others they can survive their own battles too—whatever they are.
+After 43 years with HIV, I’m right here, in the fight, and showing others they can survive their own battles too—whatever they are.

 This is my testimony.

 "This isn’t Sunday school.
 It's a record of how I survived.
-I didn't find God in stained glass—I found Him in the AIDS wards, on protest lines, and from my decades of outreach and advocacy."
+I didn't find God in stained glass—I found Him in protest lines, motorcycle rides, and from my decades of advocacy and activism."

 ~ from The Gospel According to One Tough Pirate